-As announced in Budget 2012, over the next year the government will undertake a comprehensive review of the carbon tax and its impact on British Columbians.
-The review will cover all aspects of the carbon tax, including revenue neutrality, and will consider the impact on the competitiveness of B.C. businesses such as those in the agriculture sector, and in particular, B.C.’s food producers.
+The review covered all aspects of the carbon tax, including revenue neutrality, and considered the impact on the competitiveness of B.C. businesses such as those in the agriculture sector, and in particular, B.C.ís food producers.

 Overview of the revenue-neutral carbon tax

-The revenue-neutral carbon tax was implemented on July 1, 2008, and the final scheduled increase will take effect on July 1, 2012.
-No further rate increases or expansions are planned at this time.
+The revenue-neutral carbon tax was implemented on July 1, 2008, and the final scheduled increase took effect on July 1, 2012.

 The carbon tax is revenue neutral, meaning every dollar generated by the tax is returned to British Columbians through reductions in other taxes.
 Tax cut measures include income tax credits for low income individuals, cutting the first two personal income tax rates by 5 per cent, providing northern and rural homeowners a benefit of up to $200 annually, and reducing the business taxes.

 The Minister of Finance is required by law to annually prepare a three-year plan for recycling carbon tax revenues through tax reductions.
 This plan is presented to the Legislative Assembly at the same time as the provincial Budget.
-The Revenue Neutral Carbon Tax Plan and Report presented in Budget 2012 shows the tax reductions that return carbon tax revenues to individuals and businesses.
+The Revenue Neutral Carbon Tax Plan and Report presented in Budget 2013 - June Update shows the tax reductions that return carbon tax revenues to individuals and businesses.